winitzki/CocoaJoin/README.md

 Join calculus is a formal model for (mostly) purely functional, concurrent computations.
 Join calculus is somewhat similar to the actor model, but join calculus is, so to speak, "more" purely functional.

-There are a few implementations of join calculus in functional programming languages such as OCaml (JoCaml), F# ("joinads"), and Scala.
+There are a few implementations of join calculus in functional programming languages such as OCaml ("JoCaml"), F# ("joinads"), and Scala ("scalajoins").

 For a tutorial introduction to join calculus using JoCaml, see https://sites.google.com/site/winitzki/tutorial-on-join-calculus-and-its-implementation-in-ocaml-jocaml